mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 The utility reports slaves by use of the *SHOW SLAVE HOSTS* command whereby the slaves should be started with the --report-host and --report-port options specified.
-If you want to use the :option:--recurse` option, the values for these options must be set to the actual port and host of the slaves else the utility may not be able to connect to the slaves to find their slaves.
+If you want to use the :option:`--recurse` option, the values for these options must be set to the actual port and host of the slaves else the utility may not be able to connect to the slaves to find their slaves.